wulfy/alexa-homekit/readme.md

 (don't know why only decrypt is affected and not encrypt)

 ## Tests
-run node test/test.js (dans uncomment on of the handle request)
+run node test/test.js (dans uncomment on of the handle request) for manual tests npm test (for automated tests)

+## Package
+yarn package (will pack and zip the project to be deployable on amazon Lambda)

 ### Curl request to set % and get state
 #### set %